 There is potential for some of the migratory terrestrial species listed in the EPBC Act to visit the site on an irregular basis.
-However, it is considered that the proposal is unlikely to significantly affect the availability of potential habitat for such mobile species, or disrupt migratory patterns.
+It is considered that the proposal is unlikely to significantly affect the availability of potential habitat for such mobile species, or disrupt migratory patterns.
+However, due to the number of BioNet records of the recently listed Latham's Snipe in close vicinity to the Subject Site, this species was considered for indirect impacts, specifically light pollution.